• Menu

 Pin

 Some of the fondest memories from my birth country are the Polish traditions for Christmas.
-Living in the usually sunny California now, I miss it every year: the cooler weather and the snow, all the great traditions, and of course, the food!
+Living in the usually sunny California now, I miss it every year, for the cooler weather and the snow, but also for all the great traditions related to it.
+And of course, the food!

 Christmas in Poland – still an overwhelmingly Catholic country – is a really big deal, filled with wonderful traditions.
 Houses are cleaned up for weeks ahead, menus are planned, food is bought and prepared.
 The most important day of the season by far is Christmas Eve.